themiszamani/argo-ncg-eudat/features/0001-multiple_service_endpoints.md

 # Summary
 [summary]: #summary

 Add support for multiple service types per host on NCG.

 # Motivation
 [motivation]: #motivation

-There are some cases that we need to assign nagios checks on multiple service types that are running on the same host.
+There are some cases in which we need to assign nagios checks on multiple service types that are running on the same host.
-Those checks might have different parameters for each compination of host/service_type  that should be retrieved from GOCDB accordingly.
+Those checks might have different parameters for each compination of host/service_type and should be retrieved from GOCDB accordingly.
 NCG should be able to handle such cases.

 # Detailed design
 [design]: #detailed-design

-Use case: Support of multiple service types (even same ones) per endpoint with different attributes, extensions and service groups.
+##### Use case: Support of multiple service types (even same ones) per endpoint with different attributes, extensions and service groups.
 E.g:

 service endpoint: host => myhost.foo.gr/service_type => my_service_type_1 , URL => https://myhost.foo.gr/api/v2/pointer/1 , service_group => SERVICE1